Los Angeles DUI Lawyer Near Me

 - DUI school for at least 18 months

-The penalties for any DUI conviction can be life-changing and make it difficult for you to work, travel, and support yourself.
+The penalties for any California DUI conviction can be life-changing and make it difficult for you to work, travel, and support yourself.
+Contact our top-rated Los Angeles DUI attorneys today.

 What Defenses Are Available in a DUI Case in Los Angeles, CA?

-It’s important to contact a Los Angeles DUI attorney as soon as possible after a DUI arrest to begin building your defense strategy.
+It’s important to contact a Los Angeles DUI attorney as soon as possible after a drunk driving arrest to begin building your defense strategy.

-At Rodriguez Law Group, we have decades of fighting DUI charges with many possible strategies:
+At The Rodriguez Law Group, we have decades of fighting DUI charges with many possible strategies:

 - Challenging field sobriety tests which have a low accuracy